Gas, power outages: Stick-wielding women block road in Karak

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARAK: Stick-wielding women in Takht-i-Nusrati tehsil here blocked the Amberi Kala-Daratang road, protesting against the gas and power loadshedding.
+KARAK: Stick-wielding women in Takht-i-Nusrati tehsil here on Wednesday blocked the Amberi Kala-Daratang road, protesting against the gas and power loadshedding.